BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

         // The accounts we will be trading, there will also be a fn to initialize at run time. vec![Account::new(Brokerage::Test, "Test_Account_1".to_string()), Account::new(Brokerage::Test, "Test_Account_2".to_string())]
     ).await;

-   // You don't have to pass in accounts, but if you want to customise accounts you can do it like this.
-   // Any account you use in a backtest will be automatically created if you do not pass it in here. let mut account_info = AccountSetup {
-      account_id: "123".to_string(),
-      brokerage: Brokerage::Test,
-      cash_value: dec!(100000),
-      currency: Currency::USD,
-      size_limit: None, //will be implemented but not currently relevant
-      max_orders: None, //will be implemented but not currently relevant
-      daily_max_loss: None, //will be implemented but not currently relevant
-      daily_max_reset_time: None, //will be implemented but not currently relevant, will be the hour of the day
-      daily_max_loss_reset_time_zone: Tz, //will be implemented but not currently relevant, the time zone of the max loss reset hour.
-      leverage: Some(1), //un-leveraged 1 to 1 == None == 1, rithmic and test brokerage does not use this regardless of input.
-   };
-   // pass in the account info to create an account for this product strategy.add_account(account_info);

     // We start receiving data in our on data fn on_data_received(strategy, strategy_event_receiver).await;